mattbocosoft/presentation-cocoapods/README.md

 # Cocoapods Dependency Manager

 CococaPods is a dependency manager for Swift and Objective-C Cocoa projects.
-CocoaPods automatically handles many workflows that developers previously needed to perform manually, including:
+CocoaPods handles many workflows automatically that developers would normally need to perform manually, including:

-* Fetch source code
+* Fetching dependency source code
-* Recursively Resolve and merge dependencies
+* Recursively resolve and merge dependencies
-* Integrates source code, linker flags, library paths, header paths, etc.
+* Integrate source code, linker flags, library paths, header paths, etc.
-* Managing dependency life-cycle
+* Manage dependency life-cycle
-  - Adding dependencies
+  - Installing new dependencies
   - Updating dependencies
   - Removing dependencies

-CocoaPods has becoming the standard for dependency management, and even [Google embraced it](http://thenextweb.com/insider/2015/05/28/google-is-embracing-cocoapods-to-bring-its-services-to-ios-developers/) as their standard for delivering tools to iOS developers.
+CocoaPods has become the standard for dependency management, and even [Google embraced it](http://thenextweb.com/insider/2015/05/28/google-is-embracing-cocoapods-to-bring-its-services-to-ios-developers/) as their standard for delivering tools to iOS developers.

 ##Consuming CocoaPods
 CocoaPods enables software developers to quickly and easily integrate 3rd-party libraries, called Pods.